-At Kohlmeyer Hagen, Law Office Chtd., our drug crimes defense lawyers are experienced, future-focused advocates for our clients.
-With the criminal defense skill to handle the full spectrum of drug crime cases, our firm goes above and beyond to ensure we protect your interests every step.
+At Kohlmeyer Hagen, Law Office Chtd., our drug crime lawyers are experienced, future-focused advocates for our clients.
+With the criminal defense skill to handle the full spectrum of drug crime cases, our Rochester and Mankato law firm goes above and beyond to ensure we protect your interests every step.
 If you or your loved one was arrested for a drug crime, we can help.
 Call us at 507-405-2442 or contact us online to set up a confidential consultation.

-An Overview Of Drug Crimes Charges We Handle
+An Overview Of Drug Crime Charges We Handle

 With a deep understanding of drug laws and the experience necessary to provide our clients with a strong defense, we work diligently to protect the rights and interests of our clients and help them navigate the legal process.
 Whether reviewing the arrest, handling the plea bargaining process, or taking a case to trial, we are committed to fighting for a favorable outcome in every case.
 With law offices in Mankato and Rochester, we are well-positioned to handle drug crime charges throughout Southern Minnesota, including in Blue Earth, Nicollet, Le Sueur, and Olmsted counties.
 Some examples of drug-related criminal charges we handle include:

 Drug possession may face felony or misdemeanor drug charges, depending on the substance and the amount in question.
 Our drug possession defense lawyers work tirelessly to get a positive outcome for our clients.

 Drug trafficking is the illegal sale, distribution, or transportation of controlled substances.
 These are severe criminal charges that could carry significant prison time.
 Call our drug trafficking defense lawyer for immediate help.

 Drug manufacturing refers to producing, preparing, cultivating, growing, or making a controlled substance.
 These are often felony charges.
 Contact our drug manufacturing defense today.